Suspect accused of kidnapping arrested by Quebec police; three-year-old boy safe

 The father was likely familiar with the woods, according to police, and there was reason to believe he had considerable wilderness skills.

-Using louspeakers, they patrolled the area and attempted to communicate with the suspect.
+Using loudspeakers, they patrolled the area and attempted to communicate with the suspect.

 Upon locating the pair on Saturday, police spent the evening negotiating with the father, who was eventually arrested.